nfasano/nfasano/README.md

 ### Hi there 👋

 I am in my final year as a PhD student at Princeton Univeristy and currently looking for opportunities as a data scientist.

-Find me on LinkedIn: https://www.linkedin.com/in/nmfasano/
+Email: nmfasano5@gmail.com | LinkedIn: https://www.linkedin.com/in/nmfasano/

 1) Data Science Personal Projects